jamie1077/OOP-Game-Show-App/README.md

 ## Extra features and custom styles
 Lets players use their physical computer keyboard to enter guesses using the keydown event.

+Bounce animation added to the phrase when correct letters are chosen Hover styles added to start/play again button
+Color changes to the layout of the start, end and game screens